zadyson/AMRgen/README.md

 <img src="logo.png" width="200" align="right" alt="AMRgen">

-**AMRgen** is an open-source R package designed to bridge the gap between genotypic and phenotypic antimicrobial resistance (AMR) data.
+**AMRgen** is an open-source R package designed to **bridge the gap between genotypic and phenotypic antimicrobial resistance (AMR) data**.
 Developed as an extension to the [AMR R package](https://amr-for-r.org), it provides tools to interpret AMR genes, integrate these findings with antimicrobial susceptibility test (AST) data, and calculate genotype-phenotype associations.

 This package is developed in collaboration with the ESGEM-AMR Working Group and is tailored for researchers and healthcare professionals tackling AMR globally.

-The [AMRgen website](https://AMRverse.github.io/AMRgen/index.html) has full function [documentation](https://AMRverse.github.io/AMRgen/reference/index.html) and a [Vignette](https://AMRverse.github.io/AMRgen/articles/AnalysingGenoPhenoData.html) working through analysing geno/pheno data using key functions.
+The [AMRgen website](https://AMRverse.github.io/AMRgen) has full function [documentation](https://AMRverse.github.io/AMRgen/reference/index.html) and a [Vignette](https://AMRverse.github.io/AMRgen/articles/AnalysingGenoPhenoData.html) working through analysing geno/pheno data using key functions.

 ------------------------------------------------------------------------

 ## Key Features

--   **Import Genotype and Phenotype Data**: Import from common formats (NCBI AST for phenotypes; AMRfinderplus and hAMRonization for genotypes
+-   **Import Genotype and Phenotype Data**: Import from common formats (NCBI AST for phenotypes; AMRFinderPlus and hAMRonization for genotypes
 -   **Genotype-Phenotype Integration**: Links AMR gene presence with phenotypic resistance profiles, enabling deeper insights into resistance mechanisms.
 -   **Automated EUCAST MIC Distribution Integration**: Fetch MIC distribution data directly from [EUCAST](https://mic.eucast.org) for seamless comparison with local susceptibility data.
 -   **Visualisation**: Generate powerful UpSet plots to identify intersections of AMR gene presence and phenotypic resistance, highlighting multidrug resistance patterns.